amit08255/function-intercept/README.md

     // and they will be called sequentially. logs.push(str);
 }).after((str) => {
-    console.log("Log has been uotput and saved");
+    console.log("Log has been output and saved");
 });

 _echo("This is a log");
 // will output:
 // This is a log
-// Log has been uotput and saved
+// Log has been output and saved

 console.log(logs); // => ['This is a log']
 ```